survivejs/webpack-book/manuscript/packages/01_consuming.md

 ## Version Ranges

-npm supports multiple version ranges.
-I've listed the common ones below:
+npm supports multiple version ranges as listed below:

 * `~` - Tilde matches only patch versions.
 For example, `~1.2` would be equal to `1.2.x`.
 * `^` - Caret is the default you get using `--save` or `--save-dev`.
 It matches minor versions, and this means `^0.2.0` would be equal to `0.2.x`.
 * `*` - Asterisk matches major releases, and it is the most dangerous of the ranges.
-Using this recklessly can easily break your project in the future, and I would advise against using it.
+Using this recklessly can easily break your project in the future.
 * `>= 1.3.0 < 2.0.0` - Ranges between versions come in handy with `peerDependencies`.

 You can set the default range using `npm config set save-prefix='^'` in case you prefer something else than caret.
 Alternately, you can modify *~/.npmrc* directly.
 Especially defaulting to tilde can be a good idea that can help you to avoid trouble with dependencies, although it doesn't remove potential problems entirely.
 That's where shrinkwrapping comes in.